When the convention center is the real anchor

 Quick answer

-If BCEC, Lawn on D, Fort Point, or waterfront meetings drive two or more blocks of the trip, stay in Seaport.
+If BCEC, Lawn on D, Fort Point, waterfront meetings, or airport-sensitive timing drive two or more blocks, stay Seaport.
 If only one block is work-led, consider Back Bay and treat Seaport as a focused day or dinner move.

 Best conference base Seaport Hotel Boston